nickfrerichs/stegostream/README.md

 ```

 #### Init with nonce
 Initialization starts with sending images to the configured video stream (blank payload with the configured nonce).
-A thread is immediately created to listen for the peers video.
+A thread is immediately created to listen for the peer's video.
 Both have a timeout period.
 The nonce helps to make sure the peers match, both peers must use the same nonce value
 ```bash
 init <0-255>